 Athens is one of the oldest and most culturally significant cities in the world.
 Many myths, traditions, and historical sources suggest that the founding of Athens is one of the earliest in Europe.
 The philosopher Plato reported that the priests of ancient Egypt knew of a city named Athens as far back as 9600 BC!
 While this report may or may not be true, historical texts documenting its existence date back as far as 3200 BC.

 Without a doubt, the occupation of Athens, from the Neolithic to the present day, has left the city with a fabulous, and lengthy, history.
 The markings of past empires have been left throughout every corner of the city – adding to the city countless stories that every visitor should hear.

-This was one of the stops on our honeymoon that we looked forward to the most.
+This was one of the stops on our honeymoon that we looked forward to the most and is one of the reasons why we wrote this Athens travel guide.
 The great thing for us was how affordable Athens is.
 We ended up spending much less than we had anticipated.
 After two weeks in Athens, Greece we can say that the city has more to offer than most people give it credit for.
 After two weeks we left feeling like we had barely scratched the surface.
 However, we did learn enough about the city to put together this Guide To Athens, Greece in the hopes that it will help others who are planning trips to this magical city.

 Explore Athens Archeological Walk